 Robert Martin Gardiner emigrated from England to Canada where he married Laura Eleanor Bovaird on May 18, 1892.

 It took a long, slow troll of the Hamilton Spectator, but I was able to locate the full obituary for my great-grandmother, Mary Ann Whelan, in the October 12, 1957 edition of the Hamilton Spectator.
 (More on Mary Ann here.)
 It reads: Mrs. Frederick Gardiner, the former Mary Ann Whelan,

 I found amongst my grandmother’s photo collection the obituary for her mother.
-I knew she died in 1957 (as I’ve got a record of the grave site), but several emails to the cemetery to determine the actual date of her death have gone unanswered.
-Luckily, there are three other obituaries
+I knew she died in 1957 (as I’ve got a record of the grave site), but wasn’t clear on the actual date.

 Leading Aircraftman Leonard Joseph Gray was killed in a tragic, preventable accident that led to changes in the way night flying is conducted in the military.